tatablack/leaner-coffee-powerup/README.md

 4. Open a Trello board in the team you added the Power-Up to, and enable it in the board's settings.

 ### Deployment
+Before releasing a new version, make sure you run `npm version [major|minor|patch]`: this will bump the version number in both `package.json` and `package-lock.json`, create a commit with these changes, and a git tag with the same version number.

 The official version of this Power-Up is currently deployed to S3 by running `npm run deploy`, which behind the scenes executes the following: